charles-bernard/Quorum_DB/README.md

 Quorum_DB
 ==============================

-Toolkit to initialize, fill, update and admin the Quorum_DB
+Toolkit to initialize, fill, query and admin the Quorum_DB

 ## Wiki of the repository